writethedocs/www/docs/conf/portland/2023/welcome-wagon.rst

 How do I make the most out of this conference?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most important part of this conference (and any conference) is the people you meet.
+-  The most important part of this conference (and any conference) is the people you meet.
 Set a goal for yourself to meet a few, new people.
-Here are some tips:

--  Find out who is attending the conference before you get there.
+Find out who is attending the conference before you get there.
 Join the `Write the Docs Slack <http://slack.writethedocs.org/>`__, follow the `Write the Docs on Twitter <https://twitter.com/writethedocs>`__,
    and review the `list of speakers <https://www.writethedocs.org/conf/portland/2023/>`__.
--  Figure out which companies will be represented at the conference.
-If you see a job post you're interested in, you might want to ask them a few questions.
-This might be a great time to better understand what it's like to work at certain companies.
--  Make a list of a few people you would like to meet, and write down some questions for them.
-If you can find contact information, email them before the conference and let them know you are looking forward to chatting.
--  Most importantly, remember that you don't have to meet everyone.
-In fact, you shouldn't.
-You should plan to make a few, meaningful connections.
-That is what the Write the Docs conference is about, so go for it!
-Introduce yourself.
+-  You don't need to go to every talk.
+Look through the schedule of events before you arrive or while you are eating or taking a break.
+Figure out which talks you want to see the most.
+Spread out your time between talks, unconference sessions, networking, and breaks.
+-  Speaking of breaks--conferences are exhilarating, but can also be exhausting.
+Give your brain a break!
+Grab a quiet spot in the Sunset Room or take a quick walk.
+Play a board game on your lunch break.
+Come back invigorated.
+-  Starting Monday morning, check the unconference schedule in the Library/Astoria Room to see if there are any sessions you are interested in attending.
+New sessions are added all the time, so check back periodically.
+-  Eat!
+You can use the energy.
+There will be snacks in the Library/Astoria Room.
+-  Are you looking for a job or is there an opening at your company?
+Check out the job board and the job fair in the Library/Astoria Room.

 Sample strategy for my first Write the Docs conference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~